-In order to maximize the quality of the results, the scan areas presenting no coherent aerosol features are discarded.
-Because of the regularization schemes provided by optical flow (Section 3.a), wind vectors estimated over noisy areas could be relevant.
-However judging so proves to be difficult, as often even a basic visual confirmation is impossible in noisy regions.
+To maximize the quality of the results, the scan areas presenting no coherent aerosol features are discarded.
+Because of the regularization schemes provided by optical flow (section 3a), wind vectors estimated over noisy areas could be relevant.
+However, judging so proves to be difficult, as often even a basic visual confirmation is impossible in noisy regions.
 Hence, it is safer to simply discard the noisy image data before motion estimation.